 - Mine open days

-- Whitehaven-sponsored community initiatives totalling $0.445M in FY18
+- Whitehaven-sponsored community initiatives totalling $0.515M in FY19

 - The Vickery Community Consultative Committee

-- The Whitehaven Coal website and the Project-specific Vickery website.
+- The Whitehaven Coal website and the Project-specific Vickery webpage.

 This compares with 60 construction and 250 operational jobs for the Approved Mine.